rithikak947/NaiveBayes/README.md

-#   Car Insurance Claim Prediction using Naïve Bayes Algorithm
+#   Car Insurance Claim Prediction using Naive Bayes Algorithm

 In this repository, I implemented the Naive Bayes classifier to predict whether a customer will file a car insurance claim based on various features such as credit score, annual mileage, vehicle age, and more.